containers/automation_images/README.md

    * Have at least ***one*** approving github review.
    * Pass the 'success' test

-4. Strict-merging is enabled, therefor all pull requests must be kept up to date with the base branch.
+4. Strict-merging is enabled, therefore all pull requests must be kept up to date with the base branch.
 The [Mergify bot can help with this.](https://doc.mergify.io/commands.html#commands)